 LAM represents a low-grade, destructive, metastasizing neoplasm, perhaps of uterine origin, that spreads through the lymphatic system

-Initial symptoms are dyspnea and, less commonly, cough, chest pain, and hemoptysis.
+Initial symptoms of lymphangioleiomyomatosis are dyspnea and, less commonly, cough, chest pain, and hemoptysis.
 There are few signs of disease, but some women have crackles and rhonchi.
 Many patients present with spontaneous pneumothorax.
 They may also present with manifestations of lymphatic obstruction, including chylothorax, chylous ascites, and chyluria.
 Symptoms are thought to worsen during pregnancy.

 Renal angiomyolipomas, although usually asymptomatic, can cause bleeding if they grow large (eg, > 4 cm), usually manifesting as hematuria or flank pain.

-Prognosis is unclear because the disorder is so rare and because the clinical course of patients with LAM is variable.
+Prognosis of lymphangioleiomyomatosis is unclear because the disorder is so rare and because the clinical course of patients with LAM is variable.
 In general, the disease is slowly progressive, leading eventually to respiratory failure and death, but the time to death varies widely among reports.
-Median survival is likely > 8 yr from diagnosis.
+Median survival is likely > 8 years from diagnosis.
 Lung function declines 2 to 3 times faster than it does in healthy people.
 Women should be advised that progression may accelerate during pregnancy.

 Air travel is well-tolerated by most patients.

-LAM can mimic interstitial lung disease but is actually a rare, slowly progressive growth of smooth muscle cells in various organs.
+Lymphangioleiomyomatosis (LAM) can mimic interstitial lung disease but is actually a rare, slowly progressive growth of smooth muscle cells in various organs.